 - Opana (oxymorphone)

 Prescription benzodiazepines are sometimes used recreationally.
-While these drugs are prescribed to treat a variety of anxiety and panic disorders, they can give users a sense of intense relaxation and euphoria when abused.
-Benzodiazepine abuse can have dangerous consequences, especially when combined with other drugs.
+While these drugs are prescribed to treat a variety of anxiety and panic disorders, they can give users a sense of intense relaxation and euphoria when used.
+Benzodiazepine use can have dangerous consequences, especially when combined with other drugs.

 - Ativan (lorazepam)